 What qualifies as appropriate interview attire?

-Black, navy, gray, or khaki suits, dress pants, and jackets are always acceptable.
+Black, navy, gray, or khaki suits, dress pants, blazer, and jackets are always acceptable interview outfits.
 White shirts are the norm, but you could get away with shades of blue or striped dress shirts.
 Ties shouldn't be too loud or outrageous for an interview, either.
 But, what qualifies as business formal or casual?

 For creatives or artists, you can have a bit more color or flare, but don't go too far.
 You could include a more creative tie or brighter shirt, but the other rules apply.

-What you should wear to a job interview in every situation
+What job interview outfit should you wear in every situation